PlanQK/planqk-platform-docs/src/docs/service-platform/managed-services.md

 # Managed Services

-PlanQK Managed Services enable to run your quantum code on-demand without needing to manage your own infrastructure, provision servers, or upgrade hardware.
+Managed Services enable to run your quantum code on-demand without needing to manage your own infrastructure, provision servers, or upgrade hardware.
-The PlanQK Platform containerizes and deploys your quantum code fully automatically and makes it accessible through well known protocols (HTTP/S) – you bring the code, we do the REST.
+We containerize and deploy your quantum code fully automatically and makes it accessible through well known protocols (HTTP/S) – you bring the code, we do the REST.
 We enable developers to focus on writing their quantum code in Python (and other languages) to build quantum solutions for tomorrow's challenges.

 A Managed Service consists of your quantum code, metadata describing the service, and configuration information for the execution of the service.
 By using our coding templates, you can easily turn your ideas into running quantum solutions at rapid speed.

-Once deployed, the PlanQK Platform helps you to share your services with your colleagues or even external parties through an HTTP API.
+Once deployed, you can share your services with your colleagues or even external parties through an HTTP API.

 ::: tip Quickstart Guide
 Checkout our [quickstart](../getting-started/quickstart.md) guide to get started with Managed Services using the PlanQK CLI.